riccardobernardi/Docs-Assignment1-TensorLib/README.md

 The first constructor takes starting indexes as an initializer list of the same size of number of dimensions of the tensor and takes also a sliding index that is the index of the dimension that can vary so the dimnsion on which the user wants to iterate.
 Other dimensions remains fixed.
 The second constructor is a copy constructor to dupliucate the current iterator.

-The operations below works in the same way of the ones of the "Tensor Iterator"
+The operations below works in the same way of the ones of the "Tensor Iterator":

 ```c++
 T& operator*() const {};